The CARES Act Resource Center

 The CARES Act includes several provisions that make temporary changes to the federal laws governing IRAs and workplace retirement plans (e.g., 401(k) plans) including:

-- Suspending all required minimum distributions (RMDs) from IRAs (including inherited IRAs) and workplace retirement plans for 2020.
+- Suspending all required minimum distributions (RMDs) from IRAs (including inherited IRAs) and workplace retirement plans for tax year 2020.

-- Penalty-free withdrawals up to $100,000 per person for “qualified individuals” (see FAQ below) from IRAs and workplace retirement savings plans.
+- Penalty-free withdrawals up to $100,000 per person for “qualified individuals” (see FAQ below) from IRAs and workplace retirement savings plans for distributions taken on or after January 1, 2020 and before December 31, 2020.
 These withdrawals are eligible for flexible taxation and repayment options not generally available for retirement savings distributions.

 - Cares Act distributions may be taxed pro-rata over three years if desired, and/or repaid back into plans within three years from the distribution date.

 - Increasing loan limits and suspension of loan repayment requirements for qualified individuals who have (or who take) a loan from their workplace retirement savings plans.